JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 * **API-created projects** now correctly support VCS settings (SSH/HTTPS) updates, which previously failed due to a missing internal repository record.
 * **Switching repository URL type** from SSH to HTTPS no longer crashes the UI.
 * **Expanded problems in the report** now render at the correct height when clicking "show more."
-* **The "Choose a linter" dropdown** now shows explicit language support in brackets, e.g. JVM (Java, Kotlin, Groovy, JavaScript, TypeScript) and is full-width, so nothing gets cut off.
+* **The "Choose a linter" dropdown** now shows explicit language support in brackets, e.g., JVM (Java, Kotlin, Groovy, JavaScript, TypeScript) and is now full-width, preventing content from being cut off.

 That’s everything for this edition.
 If you have feedback or run into anything unexpected, please let us know through the in-app feedback button.